Sarpy Southwest Transmission Project

 Following the hearing, OPPD began the easement acquisition process.
 Right-of-way agents met with all directly impacted landowners to negotiate easement offers.
 OPPD employed an independent, licensed appraiser familiar with the area to prepare the property appraisals and took into consideration individual circumstances when determining the fair market value of each easement.

-OPPD has finished the easement acquisition process, and most construction activities have concluded.
+OPPD has finished the easement acquisition process, and construction activities have concluded.
 Construction activities included surveying, clearing and preparing the land, installing structure foundations and erecting the actual structures.
 Once structures were in place, wires were strung to connect transmission lines to the substation.
-Now OPPD is continuing work to restore disturbed property and/or work with the impacted landowners to assess and settle construction-related damages.
+OPPD has restored disturbed property and/or worked with the impacted landowners to assess and settle construction-related damages.
 A letter was sent to all directly impacted landowners on March 22, 2022 detailing construction activities.
 The letter is available to view here.

 OPPD partnered with Dietzel Enterprises, Inc. and Brink Constructors, Inc. to construct the transmission lines.